trrine/image-comparison/README.md

 ### Executing the Program
 The program runs from the command line where the user provides the image file(s) as input.
-To run the program with the first functionality (detect and display keypoints), type the following command:
+To run the program with the first functionality (detect and display keypoints), type the following command with the image you wish to use:
 - siftImages.py imagefile1
 - E.g.: siftImages.py img01.jpg

-To run the program with the second functionality (compare images), type the following command:
+To run the program with the second functionality (compare images), type the following command with the images you wish to compare:
 - siftImages.py imagefile1 imagefile2 imagefile3 etc...
 - E.g.: siftImages.py img01.jpg img02.jpg img03.jpg